-During the nickel-cadmium years in the 1970s and 1980s, most battery ills were blamed on “memory.”
+During the nickel-cadmium years of the 1970s and 1980s, battery ills were blamed on “memory.”
 Today, the word memory is still being used to advertise newer batteries as being “memory-free.”
-Memory comes from “cyclic memory,” meaning that a nickel-cadmium battery could remember how much energy was drawn on previous discharges and it would deliver the same amount on repeat discharged.
-If more was demanded, the voltage would abruptly drop as if to protest against pending overtime.
-Improvements in battery technology have virtually eliminated the phenomenon of cycling memory.
+Memory comes from “cyclic memory,” meaning that a nickel-cadmium battery could remember how much energy was drawn on previous discharges and it would deliver the same amount on repeat discharges.
+If more was demanded, the voltage would abruptly drop as if to protest against imposed overtime.

 New nickel-cadmium cell.The anode (negative electrode) is in fresh condition.
 Hexagonal cadmium-hydroxide crystals are about 1 micron in cross section, exposing large surface area to the electrolyte for maximum performance.

 Figure 1: Crystalline formation on nickel-cadmium cell.
-Crystalline formation occurs over a few months if battery is overcharged and not maintained with periodic deep discharges.
+Crystalline formation occurs over a few months if a battery is overcharged and not maintained with periodic deep discharges.

-When introduced in the early 1990s, nickel-metal-hydride (NiMH) was hailed as being memory-free.
-This claim is only partially true.
+When introduced in the early 1990s, nickel-metal-hydride (NiMH) was hailed as being memory-free and this claim is only partially true.
 NiMH is also subject to memory but to a lesser degree than NiCd.
 While NiMH has only the nickel plate to worry about, NiCd also includes the memory-prone cadmium negative electrode.
-This is a simplistic explanation of why NiMH is less susceptible to memory than nickel-cadmium.
+This is a simplistic explanation of why NiMH is less susceptible to memory than NiCd.

 Crystalline formation occurs if a nickel-based battery is left in the charger for days or repeatedly recharged without a periodic full discharge.
 Since most applications fall into this user pattern, NiCd requires a periodic discharge to one volt per cell to prolong service life.
 A discharge/charge cycle as part of maintenance, known as exercise, should be done every 1–3 months.
 Avoid over-exercising as this wears down the battery unnecessarily.